mari-924/mari-924/README.md

 # 💫 About Me:
 I’m a Computer Science student at CSUMB with a concentration in Software Engineering, and I’ve been passionate about coding since the 8th grade.
-Over the past few years, I’ve had the opportunity to intern at Uber twice—first as an UberSTAR in 2024 and then as a SWE intern in 2025—where I grew my technical skills and industry experience.<br>
+Over the past few years, I’ve had the opportunity to intern at Uber twice—first as an UberSTAR in 2024 and then as a SWE intern in 2025—where I grew my technical skills and industry experience.<br><br>
 I’m fluent in Python, and Java, I also have some experience with Go, JavaScript, and C++, and I love applying those skills to creative projects.
 Right now, I’m developing a short horror video game as a personal project.
-As a proud Latina and first-generation college student, I’m excited to continue growing as a software engineer and to explore opportunities across different fields in tech. <br>
+As a proud Latina and first-generation college student, I’m excited to continue growing as a software engineer and to explore opportunities across different fields in tech. <br><br>
 One day, I hope to start my own video game company—but above all, I’m driven by curiosity and the fun of building things that make an impact.